Daniel Bass engineered and built a custom overland vehicle with a Unimog U1300L and a Four Wheel Camper Grandby pop-up truck camper. Now you can, too.

 TCM: What are the capacities of your auxiliary water tanks?

 Daniel: I added two 30-gallon fresh water tanks.
-I believe the Four Wheel Camper has an addition 20 gallons built-in.
+I believe the Four Wheel Camper has an additional 20 gallons built-in.
 All totaled, I have 80 gallons of fresh water.

 For grey water, I have foldable tanks that are like a bladder.
 Out in boonies, I use biodegradable soap.
 I didn’t connect the two extra fresh water tanks to the camper.
 I wanted the tanks to be separate.
 You can see the pump in front of the tanks that pump water into the camper.